 - Taxi – Taxis leave from the front of both passenger terminals.
 Be aware that Prague does have a problem with unlicensed cabs (though this is less of a problem at the airport than on the street), so ensure that your taxi has a meter and has that meter switched on before departing.

 - Public Transit – Though there are plans to have Prague’s metro system extended to the airport, so far these have not come to fruition.
-You’ll need to take bus 119 (follow the signs to the bus station from the terminal) to the end station (Nádraží Veleslavín).
-This will deposit you outside the similarly named metro station.
+In the meantime, the Airport Express bus transfers travellers from the Airport to the Prague Main Railway Station.
+Tickets on the Airport Express are not valid on other public transportation.
+Tickets can be bought inside the airport terminal (Arrivals) or from the bus driver.
 Take the metro in the direction of Depo Hostivař to reach either of the centrally located metro stops (Staromĕstská or Můstek).
-Tickets can be bought inside the airport terminal (NOT from the bus driver), and must be validated in the yellow machines on board the bus.

 Before You Go: Layover Tips

 Now that you are motivated and excited for your mini layover vacation, just make sure to check a few final logistical concerns off your list before you fully commit.

 - Do you need to organize a visa to leave the airport?
 Requirements change frequently and for each nationality, so be sure to seek out current details on the availability, cost and procedures of obtaining a transit visa.

 - When is your next flight’s check-in time?
 Make sure you double check with your airline exactly when you need to be at the airport – and plan your layover accordingly.